-Professional indemnity insurance is intentionally broad so it captures lots of situations, but this can also make it difficult to understand.
+Professional indemnity insurance is intentionally broad so it captures lots of situations, but this can also make it difficult for freelancers to understand.
 I like to simplify it by thinking of it as insurance for silly mistakes or problem clients.
-It's designed to defend you if a client accuses you of:
+It’s designed to defend you if a client accuses you of:

 - making a mistake in your work

 If any of these accusations lead to a loss for the client, they can try to recover this from you.
 Usually we see claims for loss of income, compensation to hire other freelancers to complete work, or expenses incurred to fix mistakes.